 10 Jan Know Your Plastics!

-We’ve decided to ditch the plastic pumps on our lotions and washes and replace them with aluminium screw tops, and our body lotions are also now in glass.
-Our body washes are still in PET plastic bottles for safety in the shower reasons but we are working on something exciting to eventually replace these.
+We’ve decided to ditch the plastic pumps on our body lotions and replace them with aluminium screw tops, they are also in amber glass bottles so another zero plastic product!

 1. PET – Polyethylene Terephthalate

 PET or PETE, as it is also known, is commonly used for fizzy drinks, water bottles and salad trays.
 PET is widely recycled back into the manufacturing of items such as textiles, clothing, food and beverage containers and even carpet.

 2. HDPE – High-Density Polyethylene